monikastrah/431-2020/classes/class03/demo/README.md

 which is all I'll use to start.

-The live demo from class is available in HTML at https://rpubs.com/TELOVE/class03-live-demo-431-2020.
+The live demo from class is available in HTML at https://rpubs.com/TELOVE/class03-live-demo-431-2020 and [in R Markdown here](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class03/demo/live-demo.Rmd).

 I'll build a small live demo in class, but I've also built a more complete document, which is available as